 Rita Ora's new music video pulls together the best talent Eastern Europe has to offer

-The short-film incorporates three tracks from the EP titled 'Bang'- was filmed in Bulgaria, using iconic, brutalist locations like the Buzludzha.
+The short film incorporates three tracks from the EP titled 'Bang,' which was filmed in Bulgaria, using iconic, brutalist locations like the Buzludzha.

 The track was also produced by Imanbek, who is from Kazakhstan.

 “Shooting the film in Bulgaria gave me a chance to showcase the incredible architecture, epic scenery and historic landmarks.
 I’m so excited to be able to share the beauty of this part of the world and just pay homage to my history.”

 Bulgarian queer activist, journalist and dancer, Kosta Karakashyan helped with the choreography.
 Whilst her traditional outfit was handmade in Kosovo by designer Valdrin Sahiti.

 It is common practice for the worlds biggest Pop Stars to film their videos in Eastern Europe.
 Recently, FKA Twigs shot the visual masterpiece 'Cellophane' in Kyiv, Ukraine.

 Although, Rita Ora has always championed Eastern European culture and heritage.
 She has Albanian parents but was born and raised in Pristina, Kosovo.
 In 2015 Rita was made an honorary ambassador of Kosovo, after it was announced that her family fled persecution in Kosovo and started a new life in London, UK.

 A committed touch bearer of Albanian and Kosovar culture, Rita shot her 2015 music video for hit 'Shine Ya Light' in Pristina, Kosovo.